onurcapn/aws-ec2-perimeter-hardening/README.md

 In this lab study, a critical network vulnerability was intentionally created on AWS cloud infrastructure, detected using the **Prowler CLI** security tool, and then mitigated by applying **Remediation** steps to completely close the attack surface.

 ---

+## Bu Çalışmayı Neden Yaptık?
+(The "Why")
+AWS EC2 instances are the most critical computing units running directly at the operating system level.
+The layer controlling the traffic between these instances and the outside world is the **Security Groups** mechanism.
+We performed this hardening to take control of **Port 22 (SSH)**, which is the administrative gateway of the server, and to minimize the attack surface, ensuring only authorized sources can send commands to the instance.

+## Yapmazsak Ne Olurdu?
+(Siber Zafiyet Senaryoları / What If We Didn't?)
+If the Port 22 (SSH) rule was left completely open to the internet (`0.0.0.0/0`), we would face the following cyber threat scenarios:
+* **Automated Brute-Force:** Internet bots and network scanners like Shodan would discover the open SSH port within seconds, launching relentless brute-force attacks to breach the operating system.
+* **Instance Compromise & Lateral Movement:** Once an attacker gained access via SSH, they would obtain root privileges on the OS, exploit instance resources for botnets or crypto-jacking, and potentially leverage attached IAM roles to move laterally into other AWS services within the VPC.

 ### ⚠️ 1.
 Scenario & Cyber Vulnerability Creation
 A live EC2 virtual server was deployed in the Europe (Frankfurt) region.
 During configuration, the Inbound Rules of the Security Group were set to allow management traffic on **Port 22 (SSH)** from the entire internet (`0.0.0.0/0`).
 Leaving the SSH port fully open to the outside world directly invites brute-force attacks and unauthorized server intrusion attempts by malicious actors.